A Story and a Pitch

 Much of the story came to life through music; unfolded while listening to one composer in particular, Gustav Holst.
 His music and the story are a perfect match.

-Hit the link above, the music makes the moments.
+When you're done reading, hit the link above, the music makes the moments.
 From the first ten seconds of imperial strings in Holst's St. Paul's Suite ~ Jig: Vivace, with the title, Cinderella, scripting across black matte, glidding in time to the vibrant dance between the strings and bow, to the dip in tone as the violins usher a fade-in to the bustling life within a stately castle, the music brings the fable to life.
 It presses on, flying out the door in a soaring aerial of the breath-taking English countryside, to that last four powerful seconds with the aerial pushing into 7 year old Jane/Cinderella, sitting in her second story window seat, waiting for her new mother and step-sisters to arrive.
 It's a "noteworthy" vision.

 This second link takes you to Holst's St. Paul's Suite, H 118, Op.
 29 -3.
 Intermezzo.
 Listening to this masterpiece brings the transformation scene to life with sheer joy; that all-important moment when the strings emerge again and send 17 year-old Cinderella in search of a pumpkin.